ivanpetrushev/ink-automation-boilerplate/README.md

 - have it automatically checked for logic errors
 - have it automatically exported to a web-based format
 - have it automatically deployed on my platform (my case is AWS S3/CloudFront, but this can be adapted)
+- have an option to easily check if any section is unreachable (broken diverts)

 ## Getting started